 Your common law trademark rights extend only to the geographic areas in which you’re actively marketing and selling your products or services.
 So, for instance, if you only serve customers located in the Los Angeles metropolitan area, then you will only own trademark rights in the Los Angeles metropolitan area.
 This generally means a competing business that only serves residents of New York would be permitted to use an identical trademark for the same products or services and it not be considered an infringement.

-Are Common Law Rights Enough?
+Are Common Law Rights Enough to Protect a Trademark?

 The biggest drawback to only having common law trademark rights is that other individuals and businesses can adopt identical or confusingly similar trademarks in other areas of the United States and acquire their own common law rights.
 This can be especially problematic if you ever want to expand or franchise your business because you may be prohibited from selling your products or services in those parts of the country where others have obtained common law trademark rights.
 Securing a US trademark registration issued by the United States Patent and Trademark Office can help prevent this unfortunate situation from happening to you because it reserves the entire United States for your exclusive use (subject to anyone who might have acquired legitimate common law rights before you filed your trademark application).